CNY At Mandai Wildlife Reserve, Cirque Du Soleil: Kooza & 44 Things To Do With Kids In Feb 2026

 Insects: Microsculptures Magnified

-Start the year with a sense of wonder at Insects: Microsculptures Magnified, ArtScience Museum’s first exhibition of 2026 - and a surprisingly captivating one for kids and adults alike.
+Start the year with a sense of wonder at Insects: Microsculptures Magnified, Artscience Museum’s first exhibition of 2026 - and a surprisingly captivating one for kids and adults alike.
 Opening on Jan 17, 2026, this brand-new exhibition invites families to step into a world where insects tower up to seven feet tall, revealing details you’d never spot in real life.

 Created by award-winning British photographer Levon Biss in collaboration with the American Museum of Natural History, the show features 37 larger-than-life portraits that spotlight the colours, textures and intricate structures of insects - from shimmering wings to velvety armour.
 It’s a great way to spark curiosity in young nature lovers.
 There are also interactive elements, including touchscreens and behind-the-scenes videos, making it especially engaging for curious kids.